 The National Talent Pool

-If you are prepared to accept jobs with other employers that you had not initially ranked in your application you might like to write to the NETP coordinators of those organisations and let them know that you are on the talent pool and are prepared to work for them should a vacancy arise.
+If you are prepared to accept jobs with other employers that you had not initially ranked in your application you might like to write to the NETP or NESP coordinators of those organisations and let them know that you are on the talent pool and are prepared to work for them should a vacancy arise.
 The contact information for ACE employers can be found on the ACE nursing website.
-Employers are able review your application at their discretion should they wish to consider it when a vacancy arises.
-Smaller employers in more rural areas often have a smaller talent pool and may be particularly pleased to hear from graduates prepared to work in their region.
+Employers can review the talent pool at any time and consider applicants when a vacancy arises.
+Smaller employers in more rural areas may be particularly pleased to hear from graduates prepared to work in their region.
 ACE recommends that you contact employers directly to highlight your interest in working with them particularly if you are prepared to move to an employer outside of the one you initially preferred within your application.
 If you are prepared to consider working in clinical areas outside of the ones you indicated within your application you may like to contact employers with an updated Cover Letter outlining this to them.
-Take great care when making contact with NETP coordinators as they are often flooded with enquiries and are also busy with other aspects of their roles.
+Be mindful when making contact with NETP coordinators as they are often flooded with enquiries and are also busy with other aspects of their roles.
 Be as courteous as possible when contacting them and be very clear about your message and the reason why you are calling or emailing them, do not waffle or come across vague.